 - Capture your profile photo initially in color, rather than black and white.
-Even if you’re certain you want the image to appear in black and white, you can easily make a colored photo black and white in the editing process.
+Even if you’re certain you want to convert a photo to black and white, you can easily do so during the editing process.

 - Simply crop people out of a group photo (like your friends or family) so that it only features you.
 Trust us, there’s sure to still be someone else’s arm or hand visible in the image, and it’s just not a good look.

 - Take a selfie.
-Have a friend with an eye for photography capture some great portrait shots of you, or at least set up the self-timer so you can take them yourself without the selfie aesthetic.
+Instead, have a friend with an eye for photography capture some great portrait shots of you.
+Want to know how to take profile pictures by yourself?
+Simply set up the self-timer on your mobile or camera so you can perfectly capture yourself in the frame without the selfie aesthetic.

 - Zoom in too much when capturing the image.
-Allow plenty of room to surround yourself so you can then crop photos appropriately for the specific platform you’re uploading it to.
+Allow plenty of room to surround yourself so you can then crop photos appropriately for the specific platform you’re uploading them to.

 - Include hats, sunglasses, pets, or beverages in a photograph that will be used on a business-related platform such as LinkedIn (no matter how great that mojito looks).

-Additionally, you’ll want to include what’s known as ‘the squinch’ in your portrait, and this simply refers to a slight squint or narrowed stare.
-This increases factors such as your competence, likeability, and influence and is based around the fact that wide open eyes usually signify fear, whereas slightly squinted eyes depict comfort and confidence.
+Additionally, you’ll want to include what’s known as 'the squinch' in your portrait, and this simply refers to a slight squint or narrowed stare.
+This increases positive perceptions about your competence, likeability, and influence, and is based on the fact that wide-open eyes usually signify fear, whereas slightly squinted eyes depict comfort and confidence.

 Other impression-boosting factors include wearing formal attire, making eye contact with the camera, and sticking with a bust (head and shoulders) or torso (head to waist) shot.